What We Are Doing & Why

 Nothing is more pressing, today, than to remind United States citizens how to think like Constitutionalists, how to think like free human beings.
 That’s why we are dedicating the 2019 Vino & Veritas Club to a year-long study of that classic work of American political science, The Federalist Papers.

 You need not be an expert in American history or Constitutional law to join us.
 You need only have an appetite for learning.
 And if you do join us, you’ll quickly learn why so many “experts” in American history and Constitutional law get so much wrong.

-The monthly topics and readings are listed here.
-The discussions will be led by Thomas L. Krannawitter, Ph.D.
-It will be fun.
-It will be educational.
-It is the kind of exercise in which all citizens should engage.
+The discussions will be led by Thomas L. Krannawitter, Ph.D., who has been teaching The Federalist Papers for many years at places such as Claremont McKenna College, Hillsdale College, and George Mason University.
+It’ll be fun.
+It’ll be educational and conversational.
+It’s the kind of exercise in which all citizens should engage.
 As Hamilton, Jay, and Madison were models of Constitutional thinkers for their fellow citizens to see, study, and emulate, so let us be the same.

 To boot, there will be wine.
 Join us, please.